 The House Drama Competition

 This takes place in the Lent half.
 Houses enter a piece of theatre lasting not more than 30 minutes.
 This can be a complete play or an excerpt.
 There are no restrictions on the choice of play or on the size of cast.
-All directorial, production, and performance work must be done exclusively by boys from the house.
+All directorial, production, and performance work must be done exclusively by students from the house.
 Adults may only assist in the choice of play.
 The final round of the competition is judged by an outside adjudicator, typically a professional actor or director, and a trophy is awarded.